suncoast-devs/handbook/lessons/full-stack-build-an-app-fetching-data/index.md

 }
 ```

-Now in `Restaurants.jsx` we can add:
+Now in `Restaurants.tsx` we can add:

 ```javascript
 function Restaurants() {